Southern Pacific 1744: NO&GC stewardship

+SL&RG service and rebuild

 On March 21, 2007, No. 1744 was purchased by Iowa Pacific Holdings (IPH), which owned and operated the newly opened Rio Grande Scenic Railroad (RGSR) that operated on San Luis and Rio Grande (SL&RG) trackage.
-On May 9 of the same year, No. 1744 was moved to Alamosa, Colorado, and it operated on a test run pulling ten loaded boxcars thirteen days later on May 22.
+On May 9 of the same year, No. 1744 was moved to Alamosa, Colorado, were it was rebuilt and returned to service again, it operated on a test run pulling ten loaded boxcars thirteen days later on May 22.
 Beginning on May 25, the locomotive pulled excursion trains on the Scenic line between Alamosa and La Veta, and it would also often travel South-bound to Antonito where passengers could connect with the 3-foot gauge Cumbres and Toltec Scenic Railroad.

-However, No. 1744 would only operate on the SL&RG for four months, before its fire was again dropped.
+No. 1744 would only operate on the SL&RG for four months, before its fire was again dropped.
 This time, it was due to the fact its firebox was in need of extensive repairs.
 In the beginning of 2008, disassembly began within the Alamosa yard, and with No. 1744 out of service again, IPH chose to acquire another operable steam locomotive for the trips: Ex-Lake Superior and Ishpeming 2-8-0 18, a 1910-built locomotive that has been restored for excursion service since 1989.
 No. 18 was found to be a more powerful locomotive that had more traction and was easier to operate, compared to No. 1744.

 Soon, No. 1744's boiler was separated from the frame, and it was shipped to Historic Machinery Services Corporation in Springville, Alabama with the hopes of having it repaired.
-In 2012, the corporation's owner was retired, and the unfinished boiler was moved to the Rusk Palestine and Pacific Railroad, better known as the Texas State Railroad, in Rusk, Texas, which owns a steam shop capable of full repairs.
-Some parts for boiler repairs were also being fabricated by crews from the Strasburg Rail Road of Strasburg, Pennsylvania.
+In 2012, the corporation's owner was retired, and the unfinished boiler was moved to the Rusk Palestine and Pacific Railroad, better known as the Texas State Railroad (TSR), in Rusk, Texas, which owns a steam shop capable of full repairs.
+Some parts for boiler repairs were also being fabricated by crews from the Strasburg Rail Road (SRC) of Strasburg, Pennsylvania.

 As the 2010s progressed, the boiler was shipped back to Alamosa, as the RGSR was starting to run into some financial trouble to the point where they could no longer afford to operate or maintain steam locomotives.
 One of the final straws to the RGSR's struggle was a wildfire that badly damaged the Fir Concert Grounds.
 The railroad ceased all tourist train operations as IPH filed for bankruptcy by the end of 2020.
 No. 1744 would be put up for sale on Ozark Mountain Railcar along with No. 18, and other locomotives and rolling stock, as well as the SL&RG trackage.